Meg7373/Project_2_Website_with_Search_Engine/README.md

 ### User Stories

 1. As a user, I want to type keywords in the search box so that it results in related Giphy images.
-2. As a grandparent, I want to find funny Giphy images so that I can show my grandchildren when they come over to my house.
+2. As a grandparent, I want to find funny Giphy images on my mobile phone so that I can show my grandchildren when they come over to my house.
 3. As a student, I want to find Giphy images so that I can copy and paste them for my classroom Power Point.

 ### Wireframes